vgrichina/vibe-server/stacks/tests/001_test_web_server.md

   **Root Endpoint (GET /)**:
      - Send a GET request to `/`.
      - Assert status code is 200.
-     - Assert response body is `{"message": "ResuLLM API is running"}`.
+     - Assert response body is `{"message": "vibe-server API is running"}`.
      - Assert `Content-Type` header is `application/json` (allow for `charset=utf-8`).
   **Config Initialization**:
      - Verify `tenant:abc:config` is set in Redis on startup if missing.
   **Middleware - Valid Tenant**:
      - Send a request to `/abc/some/path`.
      - Assert config is fetched and attached to context as `tenantConfig`.
+Make sure to use valid config.
      - Check `[INFO] Loaded tenant config for abc` in logs.
   **Middleware - Invalid Tenant**:
      - Send a request to `/xyz/some/path` (tenant not in Redis).